What would your counseling internship in Cape Town look like? Here are a few example sites that have hosted VACorps

 Trauma Counseling Centre: Interns participate in program facilitation for child survivors of family violence and present workshops to South African children to help them cope with anger, aggression, and rejection.
 The children learn problem-solving skills that will help them use alternatives to violence in future.

-Refugee Counseling Centre: Provides Psycho-Social Intervention Services to assist vulnerable refugees and asylum seekers with material assistance such as accommodation, food vouchers, clothes, and blankets, as well as to provide psycho-social support in the form of counseling or referral to appropriate institutions.
+Homeless Counseling Centre: Provides Psycho-Social Intervention Services to assist vulnerable members of the homeless population with material assistance such as accommodation, food vouchers, clothes, and blankets, as well as to provide psycho-social support in the form of counseling or referral to appropriate institutions.

 HIV/AIDS clinic: Work with HIV/AIDS counselors to conduct HTS pre and post test counseling.
-Pre-test counseling that is done in a proper and comprehensive way prepares the client and counsellor for more effective post-test counselling.
-Because clients are often too relieved or shocked to take much information in during post-test counselling, the health care professional make use of the educational opportunities offered by pre-test counselling.
+Pre-test counseling that is done in a proper and comprehensive way prepares the client and counselor for more effective post-test counseling.
+Because clients are often too relieved or shocked to take much information in during post-test counseling, the healthcare professional makes use of the educational opportunities offered by pre-test counseling.